Freddie Blackmon

 Command Sergeant Malone

-Command Sergeant Malone was promoted to the rank of Sergeant in June of 2017, and served as a Patrol Sergeant out of the South Precinct.
+Lt.
+Malone was promoted to the rank of Sergeant in June of 2017, and served as a Patrol Sergeant out of the South Precinct.
 Malone also served as the Admin.
 Sergeant for the Bureau of Patrol Services.
 Malone was appointed to the rank of Command Sergeant in July of 2019, where he oversaw the day-to-day operations of the Columbus Police Department North Precinct.
+In July 2023, Malone was promoted to the rank of Lieutenant.

 Malone has received the Columbus Police Department Officer of the Month Award in January of 2010, and in April of 2012.
 Malone has previously obtained certifications as a Field Training Officer, Georgia Crisis Intervention Team Officer, and Basic Clandestine Laboratory Investigator.
 Malone has received Supervision Levels 1, 2, and 3 training, and Management Level 1, 2, and 3 training.

-Command Sergeant Malone has also previously served in the United States military
+Lt.
+Malone has also previously served in the United States military.

 Budget Office